 The United States Of Metallica

-The mighty Metallica has just embarked on a massive U.S. tour.
-To celebrate their latest expedition throughout the country that birthed them, we’ve asked Paul Brannigan and Ian Winwood – Kerrang! writers and co-authors of two books about the band – to outline an exhaustive rundown of Metallica’s most important connections to every U.S. state.
-Fifty momentous affiliations may seem like a lot for any one band to claim – but for a 37-year-old act as legendary act as Metallica, 50 stops along the way are but a blip on the radar.
+We asked Paul Brannigan and Ian Winwood – Kerrang! writers and co-authors of two books about the band – to outline an exhaustive rundown of Metallica’s most important connections to every U.S. state.
+Fifty momentous affiliations may seem like a lot for any one band to claim – but for an act as legendary act as Metallica, 50 stops along the way are but a blip on the radar.

 Let’s dive in, shall we?